-When you find yourself in a survival situation there are a lot of hacks or alternatives that you can use to get the job done.
+When you find yourself in a survival situation there are a lot of alternatives that you can use to get the job done.
 But if SHTF and you or your loved one gets an infection, such as a toothache, life is going to get pretty awful very quickly.

 There are a lot of options for treating the symptoms of an infection, such as pain, swelling, or fever.
 But if you don’t eliminate the infection, the root cause of those symptoms, treating the symptoms is only a temporary relief.
 Some preppers have explored the option of fish antibiotics in a survival situation as a last resort option.